dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 * for production
   * need to build outputs to files
   * host static output files
-  * would not be running webpack-dev-server
+  * would not be running webpack-serve

-* `gh-pages` is just one way of publishing compiled output
+* ghpage and surge for static files

 .small[![](img/collabocats.jpg)]